maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 Open `MobileExample/SafeTodoExample.sln` solution in Visual Studio and restore nuget packages.

 **Note:**
-  We use the latest version of the MaidSafe.SafeApp package using NuGet package manager to use the SAFE API which connect and interact with the SAFE Network.
+* We use the latest version of the MaidSafe.SafeApp package using NuGet package manager to use the SAFE API which connect and interact with the SAFE Network.
+* See the [API documentation](https://docs.maidsafe.net/safe_app_csharp/api/safeapp) for the C# SAFEApp library.

 ## Using a Mock Network